tus/tus-resumable-upload-protocol/protocol.md

 In the case of the server not being able to accept the current request it MAY return `503 Service Unavailable`.
 The client SHOULD retry the request after waiting an appropriated duration.
-It MAY retry for other status codes including `4xx` and `5xx`.
+It MAY retry for other status codes including `4xx` and `5xx` and network errors or timeouts where no status code is returned.

 ### Termination

-This extensions defines a way for clients to terminate unfinished uploads which won't be continued allowing servers to free up used resources.
-All clients are encouraged to implement this.
+This extension defines a way for clients to terminate unfinished uploads which won't be continued allowing servers to free up used resources.

 Clients MAY terminate an upload by sending a `DELETE` request to the upload's URL.